Western Europe

 Morocco

-Morocco does not have a dedicated digital nomad visa, but most Western nationalities enter visa-free for 90 days.
+Morocco's residency landscape in 2026: Most Western nationalities enter visa-free for 90 days.
+There has been an unofficial Digital Nomad Visa pilot reportedly extended into 2026 (12 months, ~€2,500/mo income, health insurance), but its operational status varies by source — official channels still suggest the Carte de Séjour is the standard long-term path.
 Long-term legal residence is achievable via the Carte de Séjour — a renewable residency permit — or through property purchase, business registration, or employment.
 The process requires patience but is well-trodden by Morocco's large expat community.

 Montenegro